TmLev/hpc-hw/readme.md

 # hpc-hw

-This repository contains homeworks for high-performance computing course at HSE.
+This repository holds homeworks for high-performance computing course at HSE.